-Hi.
-My name is Alan Cawthorne and I'm a HCPC (Health and Care Professions Council) registered Podiatrist and a member of the 'College of Podiatry'.
-I graduated in 2012 from the Durham School of Podiatry with a BSc (Hons) in Podiatry.
+He's also a member of the 'Royal College of Podiatry', graduating in 2012 from the Durham School of Podiatry with a BSc (Hons) in Podiatry.
 HCPC registration number: CH32731.

-I've previously worked for the NHS at North Tees and Hartlepool as a Band 6 Podiatrist covering routine care, Nail Surgery and Biomechanic clinics.
+He's also worked for the NHS at North Tees and Hartlepool as a Band 6 Podiatrist covering routine care, Nail Surgery and Biomechanic clinics.

-Do I Enjoy Working With Feet?
+Do We Enjoy Working With Feet?